Pis-moove-it/react/README.md

 - babel: for transpilling into traditional JavaScript
 - webpack: for running the development server and building the application
 - redux: as the single source of truth
+- redux-thunk: for the middleware
+- styled-components: for adding style to React components
 - jest: the testing framework
 - enzyme: the JavaScript testing utility